oracle/learning-library/enterprise-manageability-library/enterprise_manager/setup-compute/setup-marketplaceoci-freetier.md

     **(4) SSH Public Key**:  Paste the public key you created in the earlier lab *(Note: If you used the Oracle Cloud Shell to create your key, make sure you paste the pub file in a notepad, remove any hard returns.
 The file should be one line or you will not be able to login to your compute instance)*

-6. Click **Next**.
+6. Review and click **Create**.

     ![](./images/em-create-stack-3.png " ")

-7. Review and click **Create**
+7. Your stack has now been created!

-Your stack has now been created!
 Now to create your network and instance.  *Note: If you get an error about an invalid DNS label, go back to your Display Name, please do not enter ANY special characters or spaces.
 It will fail.*

     ![](./images/em-stack-details.png " ")